 Live Templates and Surround With

-Live Templates are very short abbreviations for a bigger code construct, for instance, mdl followed by a Tab key will insert a complete Module[{vars}, Null] with template positions vars and Null you can fill in.
+Live Templates are abbreviations for a bigger code construct, for instance, mdl followed by a Tab key will insert a complete Module[{vars}, Null] with template positions vars and Null you can fill in.
 To move between the template positions, just use Tab.
 The Live Templates will appear in the auto-completion box too, together with a description of the template.
 In general, we have tried to stay consistent and template abbreviations are the function names without the vowels: mdlModule, wthWith, tblTable etc. The complete list can be found under SettingsLive TemplatesMathematica.
 If you don’t believe how useful this is, then try usg and start typing the function name.

 Another useful feature is Surround With which lets you surround a select portion of text with all kinds of things.
 In Mathematica, you often want to surround an expression with another function.
 This can now be done easily: Use Ctrl+W to select the expression you want to surround and then press Ctrl+Shift+T and then Enter (or 1).
-With this, it is now even very easy to turn a larger portion of code into an anonymous function.
+With this, it is easy to turn a larger portion of code into an anonymous function.

 Structure View